-Staff finds that the proposed zoning change meets the guidelines of the Comprehensive Plan.
+Staff finds that the proposal meets the guidelines of the Comprehensive Plan.
+The site plan meets the requirements of the Land Development Code with the exception of the requested waiver.
 The waiver is adequately justified and meets the standard of review.
-The site plan meets the requirements of the Land Development Code, with the exception of the requested waiver, and generally meets the guidelines of the Comprehensive Plan.